-When exporting the drawing to DWG/DXF in SW, you can setup layer mapping, so your DWG/DXF files will have correct layers and corresponding colors.
+When exporting a drawing as a DWG/DXF from SOLIDWORKS you can setup layer mapping so your DWG/DXF files will have the correct layers and corresponding colours.

-3. In the DWG file, all entities will be assigned to the correct layers as shown in the DraftSight window below:
+- In the DWG file, all entities will be assigned to the correct layers as shown in the DraftSight window below: